 Cirrhosis is a condition in which the liver slowly breaks down and is unable to work normally.
 Scar tissue replaces healthy liver tissue, partly blocking the flow of blood through the liver.
 In the early stages of cirrhosis, the liver continues to work.
 As cirrhosis gets worse, the liver begins to fail.

 Also called end-stage liver disease, liver failure progresses over months or years.
 With end-stage liver disease, the liver can no longer perform important functions or replace damaged cells.

 Having chronic hepatitis B and chronic hepatitis D increases your chance of developing liver cancer.
-Your doctor may suggest an ultrasound or other type of imaging test to check for liver cancer every 6 months.
+Your doctor may suggest an ultrasound or other type of imaging test to check for liver cancer.
 Finding cancer at an early stage improves the chance of curing the cancer.

 What are the symptoms of hepatitis D?

 Most people with acute hepatitis D have symptoms, which may include

 - nausea and vomiting